Cobote/share-link-via-email/README.md

 --
 Major changes:
-- v3.0 - Rewrite code
+- v3.0 - Add selected text to email.
 - v1.4 - Improvements to the options page.
 - v1.2 - Added option to use the current tab or a new tab.
 Added field for who to send the email to.
-- V1.0 - Added AOL mail
+- V1.0 - Added AOL mail.
-- V0.0.4 - Fixed issue with non-alphanumeric characters
+- V0.0.4 - Fixed issue with non-alphanumeric characters.